Risks

 Optimizing VAT recovery, working capital efficiency: cost and cash flow benefits

-Overall business strategies focus nowadays on:
+Overall, business strategies nowadays focus on:

 - Release cash